 - Software engineering team consists of AWS-certified, secure-oriented developers and solution architects.

-- Knowing peculiarities of main cloud services, including Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
+- Experienced DevOps service company with proficiency in main cloud services, including Amazon Web Services, Microsoft Azure, and Google Cloud Platform.

 - Software development expertise in multiple domains, including Fintech, Healthcare, Logistics, Retail, Education, and other business domains.